The graph $\infty$-Laplacian eigenvalue problem: The -limit eigenvalue problem

 Finally, we conclude this section by studying the relationships between the limits of the $p$-Laplacian variational eigenvalues, $\{\Lambda_k\}_k$, and the packing radii of $\Gc$ \cite{grove1995new}, $\{R_k\}_k$, i.e. the maximal radii that allow one to inscribe a prescribed number of disjoint balls in the graph.
 We start by defining the $k$-th packing radius of the graph $\Gc$ as follows. \begin{definition}[$k$-th packing radius $R_k$] \end{definition} Theorem~\ref{Thm_Nodal_domains_balls_inscribed} trivially implies the following corollary, which we state without proof. \begin{corollary} Let $(f,\Lambda)$ be an eigenpair satisfying eq.~\eqref{limitin_inf_eigenvalue_eq} and assume that $f$ induces $k$ nodal domains.
 Then:

 \end{corollary} From this corollary it follows immediately that $\Lambda=1/r_k$ with $r_k\leq R_k$.
 We proceed now by looking at upper bounds for $\Lambda_k$.
-Recalling that the symbol $\Lambda_k$ is used to denote any accumulation point of the sequence $\lambda_{k}^{\frac{1}{p}}(\plap)$, we have the following Proposition relating $p$-Laplace eigenvalues and packing radii. \begin{proposition} Let $\lambda_k(\plap)$ be the $p$-Laplacian $k$-th variational eigenvalue on a graph $\Gc$ and let $R_k$ be the $k$-th packing radius of $\Gc$.
+Recalling that the symbol $\Lambda_k$ is used to denote the limit of the sequence $\lambda_{k}^{\frac{1}{p}}(\plap)$, we have the following Proposition relating $p$-Laplace eigenvalues and packing radii. \begin{proposition} Let $\lambda_k(\plap)$ be the $p$-Laplacian $k$-th variational eigenvalue on a graph $\Gc$ and let $R_k$ be the $k$-th packing radius of $\Gc$.
 Then,